 The tourism sector in Bosnia and Herzegovina is one of the few bright spots on the country’s economic radar.
 Although encouraging, the tourism industry’s performance remains far below potential.
-This can be attributed to a variety of challenges such as underdevelopment and inadequate management of many tourism sites, insufficient tourism infrastructure and accommodation facilities, weak institutional and business connections within the sector and across sectors, and a still lacking global image of BiH that has not been addressed by an effective country branding and marketing campaign.
+This can be attributed to a variety of challenges such as underdevelopment and inadequate management of many tourism sites and tourism infrastructure and still lacking global image of BiH that has not been addressed by an effective country branding and marketing campaign.

 Via Dinarica connects seven countries and territories that encompass the Dinaric Alps mountain range: from Slovenia to Albania.
 It is a platform that serves to develop local communities and small businesses in the field of hospitality and outdoor tourism service provision at a local, national, and international level, as well as to promote nature based outdoor tourism and cultural heritage.

 The first phase of the project, funded by USAID and UNDP (2014 – 2017), focused on the portion of the mountain range in BiH, which is the heart of the whole Via Dinarica, and was implemented in cooperation with the national partners.